 Final awards are contingent upon available funding.

-In Spring 2018, UCHRI will host an exploratory all-day workshop on the topic of experimentation and the humanities to facilitate face-to-face networking and proposal development among groups of scholars and artists.
+On May 1st in the Bay Area, UCHRI will host an exploratory all-day workshop on the topic of experimentation and the humanities to facilitate face-to-face networking and proposal development among groups of scholars and artists.
 The exploratory workshop will bring together up to 10 competitively-selected UC faculty and graduate students, journalists, artists, and other public scholars for one day of networking, sharing research ideas, and building an interdisciplinary research team on a new topic.